jconlon/Tracker/tracker/trunk/com.verticon.tracker.documentation/readme.txt

 Build Instructions

 For releases:

+1. Change publish date.
+Just update the file: /home/jconlon/Workspaces/tracker_dev-01/com.verticon.tracker.doc/docbook/bookinfo/bookinfo.xml

-1. Buckminster: deploy.documentation.to.local.s3.staging - Moves all artifacts
+2. Buckminster: deploy.documentation.to.local.s3.staging - Moves all artifacts
    over to ~/Uploads/s3.

-2. Note: This does not mirror these to S3.
+3. Note: This does not mirror these to S3.
 Go to com.verticon.tracker.product.desktop.releng and run `Sync S3.launch`